noprobelm/bevy_falling_sand/README.md

-`bevy_falling_sand` is a generic plugin for adding falling sand physics to your Bevy project.
+`bevy_falling_sand` is a plugin for adding falling sand physics to your Bevy project.

 ## Bevy versions